iannesbitt/CaseThwaitesSPH/README.md

 #### Density

-We decreased CDW density from 1030 kg/m<sup>3</sup> to 1028 kg/m<sup>3</sup> to more accurately reflect the density of CDW at measured salinity and temperature values.
+We decreased CDW density from 1030 kg/m<sup>3</sup> to 1028 kg/m<sup>3</sup> to more accurately reflect the density of CDW at measured salinity and temperature values reported in Cook et al. ([2016](https://doi.org/10.1126/science.aae0017)).
+We increased meltwater density from 1000 kg/m<sup>3</sup> to 1015 kg/m<sup>3</sup> in order to keep a strong density gradient but move towards real "high meltwater fraction" temperature and salinity values measured around Thwaites.

 #### Atmospheric forcing